 A mirror makes a great surface to draw or write on with dry erase markers!
 I got our hand-mirrors and the mirrored tiles from the dollar store.

-We especially had fun looking into the mirrors and tracing our reflections to make self-portraits.
+The kids especially had fun looking into the mirrors and tracing our reflections to make self-portraits.

 For a fun vertical art activity, use a large wall mirror or a mirrored closet door.